 Gangotri Yatra or the pilgrimage tour to the Gangotri temple is one of the four prominent and holy temple tours (Chardham Yatra) as per Hinduism.
 Usually, Gangotri temple opens on Akshya Tritya day (during the last week of April or the first week of May).
 The temple opening is preceded by a special Puja of Ganges both inside the temple as well as on the river bank.
 It is believed that the Goddess retreats to Mukhwa, her winter abode.

-The dates for opening of Shri Gangotri Temple will be announce by the priests.
+The dates for opening of Shri Gangotri Temple has been announced by the priests.

 This shrine dedicated to River Ganga along with Badrinath, Kedarnath and Yamunotri forms part of Chardham yatra.
 The pundits in the temple closes Gangotri temple on Diwali after performing ceremony amidst a row of oil lamps.
 The shrine remains closed during the peak winter season from November to April.
 Special puja is done on Janamshtami, Vijaydashmi and Diwali.